-Character as affecting damages.
+Character as

-55 In civil cases, the fact that the character of any person is such as to affect the amount of damages which he ought to receive is relevant.
+In civil cases, the fact that the character of any 55 person is such as to affect the amount of damages which he ought to receive is relevant.

-Explanation.-In sections 52, 53, 54, and 55 the word "character" includes both reputation and disposition ; but, except as pro-vided in section 54, evidence may be given only of general reputation and general disposition, and not of particular acts by which reputation or disposition were shown.
+Explanation.-In sections 52, 53, 54, and 55 the word "character" includes both reputation and disposition : but, except as provided in section 54, evidence may be given only of general reputation and general disposition, and not of particular acts by which reputation or disposition were shown.